syavorsky/comment-parser/README.md

     description: 'the name parameter',
     // problems occured while parsing this tag section, subset of ../problems array
     problems: [],
-    // source lines processed for extracting this tag, subset of ../source array
+    // source lines processed for extracting this tag, "slice" of the ../source item reference
     source: [ ... ],
   }, ... ],
   // source is an array of `Line` items having the source